Uzay-G/portfolio/_posts/2020-02-08-starting-my-first-real-proj-devlog-1.md

 - Adding AJAX for follows and likes
 - setting up AWS S3 for image uploads in posts

+It is really exciting to be working and deploying the first project I am really serious about!
+I can't wait.
 Of course, all this shiny functionality won't matter if people don't find the project useful (paradoxical considering community-based projects are only useful if they have users).
 I want to see if there is real interest in building this tool and would love to get the help of other devs for this product!

 You can sign up for updates on Devolio at my [landing page](http://bit.ly/devolio-landing) and you can chat about the project with me on [it's discussion page](https://www.devol.io/discuss).